smacoh/LoL_Analysis/README.md

   frameborder="0"
 ></iframe>

-The plot shows that the observed test statistic, 0.0032, does not deviate much from the permutated test statistics and is therefore not uncommon.
+The plot shows that the observed test statistic, 0.0032, does not deviate much from the permuted test statistics and is therefore not uncommon.
 The reuslting p-value is 0.284, which under the 0.05 significance level means that I fail to reject the null hypothesis.
 This suggests that `pick1` is **not** MAR dependent on `playoffs`.
 In other words, the missingness of `pick1` does not depend on `playoffs`.

+## Hypothesis Testing

+In order to further my analysis on the effect of objectives on the outcome of the game, I conducted a hypothesis test with the following parameters:

+- Null Hypothesis: There is no difference in the proportion of wins between games where the first Baron is killed and games where it is not.

+- Alternative Hypothesis: The proportion of wins is higher for games where the first Baron is killed.

+- Test Statistic: Difference of proportions of games won by the team that killed the first Baron and proportion of games won by the team that **did not** kill the first Baron.

+- Significance Level: 0.05

+After performing a permutation test with these parameters, I plotted the result: